cortexlabs/cortex/examples/model-caching/python/translator/README.md

 ## Models used

 This project uses pre-trained Opus MT neural machine translation models, trained by Jörg Tiedemann and the Language Technology Research Group at the University of Helsinki.
 The models are hosted for free by Hugging Face.
+For the full list of language-to-language models, you can view the model repository [here.](https://huggingface.co/Helsinki-NLP)

 ## How to deploy the API